jamiemcstay/Project-1/README.md

 When putting my html files through the html validator, there were some errors that were easily rectifiable:

-- aria-labels were in i element instead of anchor element in the footer  icons, so they were moved.
+- aria-labels were placed in the i elements instead of anchor element in the footer  icons, so they were moved to the anchor elements.
-- Removing frameborders from iframes.
+- Frameborders should be moved from the iframe html element to a iframe rule with border: none in css.
-- Source elements within audio elements had incorrect type. type="audio/mpeg" was added.
+- Source elements within audio elements had an incorrect type. type="audio/mpeg" was added.

 #### index.html